Caution: This website includes images and names of deceased people that may cause distress to

 Aboriginal and Torres Strait Islander peoples.

-Encounters featured rare Aboriginal and Torres Strait Islander objects from the British Museum that were collected from 1770 onwards.
-This unique exhibition revealed the voices, emotions and stories connected to these powerful objects.
+Encounters featured rare Aboriginal and Torres Strait Islander objects from the British Museum.
+This groundbreaking exhibition revealed the voices, emotions and stories connected to these powerful objects.
+Encounters was on show from 27 Nov 2015 to 28 Mar 2016.

-Henrietta Marrie, a Gimuy Walabura Yidinji Elder, talks about what it means to have some of the objects that were taken from her traditional lands, return to Australia for the Encounters exhibition.
+Gimuy Walabura Yidinji Elder Henrietta Marrie talks about what it means to have objects taken from her traditional lands return to Australia for the Encounters exhibition.

 - Award for Best Major Temporary Exhibition